ethan4984/dufay/DESIGN.md

 }
 ```

 You add trigger sources to the queue.
 Then you block on the queue and the active ucontext is dequeued.
 If unblocked by a trigger, it will confirm that the condition of interest has been satisfied, if not it will block again.
 Depending on your morphology of queues and triggers, near any configuration of blocking is possible.
+This interface is exposed to userspace in the form of futexes

+# Capabilities

+A capability represents the ability to perform an action on a resource with some privilege.
+They are analogous to file descriptors, capabilities are exposed to userspace in the form of discrete integers, with each context having its own table of capabilities.